LakeinLove/Mage-The-Awakening/Magic/Spellcasting/Yantra.md

 On a basic level, concentration is a mage exerting her will over even her own mind, forcing herself not to weaken.
 As such, it’s a symbol of ongoing action — and a means to have a spell last longer than it should.\
 The vast majority of mages focus on a spell over time in order to bolster its Duration.
 A few mages instead see concentration like a lens, focusing Supernal truth.
 While this interpretation can bolster a spell, it also leaves the mage open to disruption until she completes her spell.

 **Effect:** Concentrating on an spell with a Duration greater than a turn provides +2 extra dice.
-If the mage is hurt or takes a non-reflexive action while the spell is active, it ends immediately.
+If the mage is hurt or takes a non-[[Reflexive Action]] while the spell is active, it ends immediately.

 #### Mantras